vegardit/docker-graalvm-maven/README.md

 ### Building a local Maven project

-To build a Maven project located on your ocal workstation with via this docker image you can do:
+To build a Maven project located on your local workstation with via this docker image you can do:

 1. On Linux:
     ```bash